Bravado Cartel

-Bravado Cartel are an English rock band from Huddersfield, West Yorkshire, consisting of Will Bloy (vocals), Jonny Green (guitar), Shayne Whitton (drums), Jonathan Armstrong (bass guitar) and William Gould (keyboards), particularly noted for their 2014 UK top 40 single 'Just Like Fighting Shadows'.
+Bravado Cartel are an English rock band from Huddersfield, West Yorkshire, consisting of Will Bloy (vocals), Jonny Green (guitar), Shayne Whitton (drums), Jonathan Armstrong (bass guitar) and William Gould (keyboards), particularly noted for their 2016 UK single "Just Like Fighting Shadows" with Emma Kirke, which charted 33 in the i-Tunes rock downloads in that year.
 The band have released five studio albums spanning the period 2009 to 2019.

 History

 Originally named RedStar, the band was formed by Will Bloy after leaving the armed forces in 2004.
 Early members included Steve Smith (guitars), Shayne Whitton (drums), Tim Whiteley (bass) and Gary Hutchinson (keyboards).
 In 2005, Joe Leadbeater replaced Hutchinson on keyboards and on 2007 Smith was replaced by Jonny Green on guitars.
 In the early years, RedStar gigged in pubs and clubs across the north of England but expanded to regular slots in London and a tour of Holland.

-In the summer of 2012, the band reached 4th place at Live and Unsigned out of a pool of approximately 40,000 band entries, which resulted in a gig at the O2 Arena, London.
+In the summer of 2012, the band reached fourth place at Live and Unsigned out of a pool of approximately 40,000 band entries, which resulted in a gig at the O2 Arena, London.
 During this period, RedStar's music was described by a music journalist at The Apollo Festival, as having 'great lyrics, stomping riffs and anthemic choruses ... [with] West Yorkshire accents seeping through the vocals, giving a feeling of home and heart right within the music ...
 RedStar are moving their genre forward and are definitely ones to watch'.

-Huddersfield AFC and 'Smile Awhile'
+Huddersfield A.F.C. and "Smile Awhile"

-In 2013 RedStar were asked to write and record the official song for Huddersfield Town Association Football Club.
-The resulting single 'Smile Awhile' was based on the lyrics of the club’s 1920 song of the same title originally adapted from a First World War song, 'Till We Meet Again'.
-Released in late 2013 'Smile Awhile' supported the Huddersfield Town Foundation and became the team’s match song starting all games for 3 years including the year Huddersfield Town entered the Premiership.
-The song charted in the top 10 on i-Tunes Rock downloads in 2013 and achieved just under 35,000 views on YouTube.
-A second UK top 40 single followed with 'Just Like Fighting Shadows', written and recorded with Emma Kirke in 2014.
+In 2013, RedStar were asked to write and record the official song for Huddersfield Town A.F.C.
+The resulting single "Smile Awhile" was based on the lyrics of the club's 1920 song of the same title, originally adapted from a First World War song, "Till We Meet Again".
+Released in late 2013, "Smile Awhile" supported the Huddersfield Town Foundation and became the team's match song starting all games for three years, including the year Huddersfield Town entered the Premiership.
+The song charted in the top 10 on i-Tunes Rock downloads in 2013, and achieved just under 35,000 views on YouTube.
+A second i-Tunes top 40 single followed with "Just Like Fighting Shadows", written and recorded with Emma Kirke in 2016.